 Now I tell myself, don’t be a TFC*, do the hard thing — it’s the right thing!
 And now, every time I think of STBXH, I will picture him with a little chipmunk head.

-*Readers’ Choice: Terrified Forest Creature or Totally Fucking Cheater
+*Readers’ Choice: Terrified Forest Creature or Total Fucking Cheater